pnp/pnpcore/samples/Demo.AzureFunction/README.md

 - Browse your computer and select the .pfx certificate we created earlier, enter the password chosen earlier and click **Upload**

-To Make sure the Azure Function is working properly, On the Azure Portal, on your Function App blade:
+To Make sure the Azure Function is working properly, on the Azure Portal go to your Function App blade:

  - Go to the **Functions** tab
  - Select the **GetSiteDocuments** function
  - On the **Code + Test** tab, click the **Test/Run** button